High in Protein

 3. Baking & Roasting

 Yes!
-It's the easiest way to make sure you've always got some Earthnutz when you need them.
+It's the easiest way to make sure you've always got some Earthnutz when you need them, and you'll save up to 20% on each purchase.

 Click here and select 'Subscribe and save' so you're never caught short.